Meet us at Meet Magento New York, October 10, 2024

 What changes can you make in your ecommerce search according to the CTR metric?

-Based on CTR metrics, ecommerce websites can make several changes to improve their search results’ effectiveness.
+Based on CTR metrics found on your e-commerce search Reports, Stats & Analytics page, ecommerce websites can make several changes to improve their search results effectiveness.

 Here’s what you could try.